bobdadada/cavag/docs/hgbeam.md

 ----

-<strong class="object" id="HermiteGaussBeam">HermiteGaussBeam</strong>: `class HermiteGaussBeam(NormalizedHermiteGaussBeam)`
+<strong class="object" id="HGBeam">HGBeam</strong>: `class HGBeam(NormalizedHGBeam)`

-This class is a subclass of `NormalizedHermiteGaussBeam` with a given magnitude of amplitude.
+This class is a subclass of `NormalizedHGBeam` with a given magnitude of amplitude.
 In classical physics, a single mode can have any magnitude of intensity.

 <p style="color:blue;">attributes:</p>